-We went to Gibbs Gardens in North Georgia back in the summertime.
+For example, we went to Gibbs Gardens in North Georgia in the summertime.
 I brought two rolls of Kodak Gold 200, intending to soup them.
-We went on a beautiful, partly cloudy day, and I felt like I got some fantastic shots.
+We went on a beautiful, partly cloudy day, and I felt pretty confident that I got some fantastic shots.

 I left Gibbs Gardens thinking, “Hmmm…do I really want to film soup these now?”

 Yeah…those two rolls sat on my dining room table for weeks before I decided to soup them.
-I kept pushing it off and off, unsure if I wanted to go through with the souping process.
+I kept pushing it off, unsure if I wanted to continue the souping process.

 Some photographers like this experimental photography technique, while others do not.
-I think film souping is a love it or hate it type of thing; it really depends on your preference.
+I think film souping is a love-it-or-hate-it thing; it really depends on your preference.

 If you want to try souping film for yourself, I’ve listed below some helpful tips on how to film soup, along with my thoughts from my experience on the whole process.

-Film souping is an experimental photography technique where you put your film in a liquid substance(s) of your choosing.
-Wine, lemon, and lime juice, household cleaners, tea, white vinegar, dish soap, and saltwater are just a few examples of possible liquids you can use.
+Film souping is an experimental photography technique where you put your film in a liquid substance(s).
+Wine, lemon, lime juice, household cleaners, tea, white vinegar, dish soap, and saltwater are just a few examples of possible liquids you can use.

-When you soup film, it can cause your exposures to have different visual effects where you might see some color shifts and other interesting artifacts.
+When you soup film, it causes your exposures to have different visual effects where you might see some color shifts and other interesting artifacts.
 Basically, you are damaging the emulsion.

-You can get super creative with film soup recipes.
-And there are plenty you can find online, including several YouTube videos and examples.
+You can get super creative with film soup recipes, and you can find plenty online, including several YouTube videos and examples.

 Helpful Tips Before You Start